-Muscle weakness, poor endurance, poor position awareness, and previous history of injury can make you more susceptible to low back injuries.¬† Most of these injuries are not serious and do not require extensive testing or treatment.¬† The majority of cases respond extremely well to a short course of physical therapy that includes abdominal exercises.
+Muscle weakness, poor endurance, poor position awareness, and previous history of injury makes you more susceptible to low back injuries.
+Most of these injuries are not serious and do not require extensive testing or treatment.
+Most cases respond extremely well to a short course of physical therapy that includes abdominal exercises.

 Abdominal Muscles and Back Pain

 Your core muscles function to spare your lumbar spine from excessive load.
 These muscles include your abdominals, low back musculature, diaphragm, and pelvic floor.
 No single muscle is more important than the others.
 Human movement and low back pain are more complex than one muscle or structure.
 Instead, all your muscles should function together in coordination.
 Pain interferes with coordination and control.

 The specific task being performed determines the magnitude and timing of your core muscle activation.
 Some tasks require a very low load and level of muscle activity such as bending to tie your shoes.
 Other tasks require greater muscle activation patterns at high speeds such as swinging a baseball bat.